 Do not apply deodorants or antiperspirants to broken or irritated skin.
 Doing so could lead to infection or additional irritation.

-If you are making the transition from conventional deodorant products to 100% pure and natural organic deodorants, read the ingredients on the product package you are considering purchasing.
+If you are making the transition from conventional deodorant products to 100% pure and natural organic deodorants, read the ingredients on the product package you are considering.
 Organic deodorants do not contain aluminum, talc, parabens, and other undesirable chemicals.
 Instead, these organic deodorants contain natural bacteria and other organic odor-fighting ingredients to effectively keep you smelling fresh and clean without applying chemicals to your delicate underarm skin.

 Q. Are the ingredients used in antiperspirants to stop sweat production regulated by the U.S. Food and Drug Administration (FDA)?